technikate/wsa-labs/_posts/2023-04-01-SQL-injection-lab-1.md

 *SQL Note*

-The unmodified request (`GET /filter?category=Accessories`) results in the following SQL query:
+Per the lab instructions, the unmodified request (`GET /filter?category=Accessories`) results in the following SQL query:

 ~~~
 SELECT * FROM products WHERE category = 'Accessories' AND released = 1